Table of Contents

-After sustaining a knee injury in workplace accidents, it is crucial to consult with a qualified and experienced workers’ compensation attorney for legal advice.
+After sustaining a knee injury in a workplace accident, it is crucial to consult with a qualified and experienced workers’ compensation attorney for legal advice.
 The attorney will help ensure workers’ compensation case eligibility and that all details of the injury and medical records are appropriately documented in the claim.
 This is important to maximize the benefits of compensation.

 If the insurance company refuses to pay for a work-related injury that requires knee surgery, it is time to contact a workers’ compensation settlement lawyer.
-An experienced and dedicated lawyer can help fight for the fair pay you deserve instead of free consultation.
+An experienced and dedicated lawyer can help you fight for the fair pay you deserve instead of a free consultation.

 The Federal Employees’ Compensation Act (FECA) provides benefits to federal workers who are injured on the job.
 FECA covers most civilian employees of the federal government who sustain work-related injuries or develop occupational diseases.
 Benefits under FECA include wage replacement, lump-sum payment for medical and rehabilitation expenses, and other benefits.

-The average workers’ compensation settlement takes about two years.
-However, some settlements may take longer or shorter depending on the case or the state where the workers’ compensation case is filed.
+The average worker’s compensation settlement takes about two years.
+However, some settlements may take longer or shorter, depending on the case or the state where the workers’ compensation case is filed.

 The most common injury claim filed under workers’ compensation is for strains, sprains, and tears, which account for about 33 percent of all workers’ compensation claims.